Published On: , by MacSoftAdmin

 Processor designers like Intel are basically trying to minimize power consumption and increase output efficiency in processors over the years.
 It will be one of the very many reasons why the more recent processor is better.
 A new processor will function better than an old version processor irrespective of the GHz size.

 Later on, we will distinguish between different processor types relative to their generation.
 For example, if you choose between an i5 and an i7 chip.
 One other important thing we will be talking about here is the core size.
-There are differently available cores: dual-core, quad-core, 8-12 and 18 cores.
+There are different available cores: dual-core, quad-core, 8-12 and 18 cores.
 Don’t forget we mentioned above the Turbo Boost (processor speed), so we will see how this can be relevant when making a choice of what type of processor to go for.

 GHz is normally referred to as clock speed.
 A 2.3GHz processor’s internal clock beats 2.3 billion times per second.
 With the exception of MacBook Air, every Mac usually comes with more than one choice in relation to GHz.
 MacBook Air runs at 1.8GHz and there is a build-to-order option that runs at 2.2GHz speed.